shirokumakur0/Sequential-quadratic-programming-on-manifold/README.md

-# Optimization-on-manifolds-with-extra-constraints
+# Seqential-quadratic-programming-on-manifold

-The code for the paper &lt;Simple algorithms for optimization on Riemannian manifolds with extra constraints>
+The code fot the paper &lt;Sequential quadratic programming on Riemannian manifold> This is based on the one by losangle: https://github.com/losangle/Optimization-on-manifolds-with-extra-constraints

 It needs Manopt - can be downloaded here:https://www.manopt.org/